What is Dog Behavior Modification?

 Positive Reinforcement Is A Humane Approach

-Positive reinforcement methods take a more humane approach to behavior modification.
-Modern professionals will use training exercises and behavior modification techniques.
-Humane techniques include counter-conditioning and desensitization protocols.
-In addition, they will implement management strategies when needed.
-Management simply means “Changing your dog’s environment to make it impossible or unlikely that he’ll do the unwanted behavior(s) you do not want him to do.”
+In addition, these types of professionals will implement management strategies when needed.
+Management simply means “Changing your dogs environment to make it impossible or unlikely that he’ll do the unwanted behavior(s) you do not want him to do.”
 (Behavior Adjustment Training 2.0, Grisha Stewart).

 Your dog is your family member, so why not treat them like one!

 Look at it like this; would you want your child’s teacher or tutor to treat your child this way?
 How about letting your boss smack you across the face?
 Would you let your family members, friends or significant other talk down to you, degrade you and treat you like trash?
-If you said no to any of these questions, then why would you let your dog be treated this way?
+If you said no to any of these questions, then why would you let your dog be treated this way using potentially harmful tactics?
 After all, they are our family pets.
 We love them, care for them and see them as part of our families.
 Let’s treat them like family!

-I will never judge dog owners who currently use or have used older methods.
-This is often not the owner’s fault.
-The professionals they have hired to help are more often at fault!
-After all, they should be the experts!
+Personally, I will never judge dog owners who currently use or have used methods that I do not practice.
+Dog owners are not entirely at fault.
+The professionals they have hired to help them should be the ones at fault!
+After all, they are being hired for their expertise.

 What does behavior modification address?